 Our list of surprising weight loss advice includes various methods – some require you to change the way you eat, others will help you eat more healthy foods, but there’s also a few non-food related.
 Keep reading to learn them all!

 1. Limit food variety

 If you’re trying to have a balanced and nutritious diet, you might be tempted to add a lot of variety to your meals.
 Sadly, it seems that variety can make us overeat.

 Research studies have proven that the more options you have during a meal the more likely you are to overeat.
-Also, scientists have concluded that most people who are successful at holding on to their weight loss are those who have limited variety in their diets.
+Also, scientists have concluded that most people who are successful at holding on to their weight loss have limited variety in their diets.